 Specific areas of interest include gaps in service, integrating physical and mental health, backing case management services, and supporting evidence-based screening, assessment, diagnostic, treatment, and prevention services.
 The foundation also offers grants to groups that address the mental and physical health of those with disabilities.

 Medica’s behavioral health grants can reach up to $40,000, though they can occasionally go above that amount.
 Grants are geographically limited to organizations in Minnesota, North Dakota, South Dakota, and certain counties in Wisconsin.

 To learn more about Medica grantees, explore its Grant Recipients page.

-For grantseekers operating within Medica’s service area, unsolicited applications are accepted for its Behavioral Health program from February 1 to March 25.
+Medica accepts unsolicited applications from grant seekers operating within Medica’s service area for its Behavioral Health program from February 1 to March 25.
 Full proposal submission are by invitation only.